JackMason12/BookingGo-Technical-Test/README.md

 **Setup**

-The application is build in node-js, using the argparse, request and express libraries.
+The applications are built in node-js, using the argparse, request and express libraries.
+The applications were coded on linux, so windows compatibility is unknown.

-The node project can be initialised through 'npm init', and the relevant libraries can be installed with 'npm install argparse --save', 'npm install request --save' and 'npm install express --save'.
+In order to run the programs, simple create a directory to hold the files, move them in and run the command 'npm install'.
+This will use the existing package.json to install the dependencies for the programs.

 **Part1**
 **Dave's Taxis**

 Code:Part1.js

 The application can be run using the command 'node Part1.js' this command has the arguments: